Non-stop flights to Oslo (OSL)

 From Warsaw, you can fly non-stop with LOT (Star Alliance) or Norwegian.

 From Wrocław, you can fly non-stop to Oslo with Norwegian.
-This is a seasonal route that started in June and ends in August.
+This is a seasonal route that starts in June and ends in August.

 Flights from Portugal to Oslo

-There are 4 airports in Portugal that have non-stop flights to Oslo.
+In Portugal, there are 4 airports that have direct flights to Oslo.

 From Faro, you can fly non-stop with Norwegian or SAS (Star Alliance).